Mq930/Smart-Factory-MES---Bearing-Fault-Diagnosis-Predictive-Maintenance-Module/Readme.md

+**Graph flow** (`graph.py`): `ingest -> aggregate_trend -> route_severity
+-> rca_report`
+- `ingest`: classifies each window in the batch individually (reuses the trained checkpoint + Grad-CAM from earlier modules).
+- `aggregate_trend`: summarizes the batch into majority class, agreement fraction, and mean confidence - a single noisy window can't trigger an alert on its own, only a consistent trend across the batch can.
+- `route_severity`: deterministic, inspectable rules (not an LLM call) map the aggregated trend to `normal` / `watch` / `alert` / `critical`, so alert routing is always auditable and reproducible from the stats.
+- `rca_report`: only runs the Groq LLM call when a fault was detected.
+The prompt is grounded in `fault_knowledge.py` (a static knowledge base of real bearing fault mechanics - BPFI/BPFO/BSF impact mechanisms, typical fault progression, severity-appropriate actions) plus the actual aggregated classifier stats.
+The LLM's job is to structure and phrase a report from given facts, not to invent the diagnosis or mechanical explanation - this keeps RCA output grounded rather than hallucinated.

 ## Design notes
 - **10-class problem**: `normal` + {inner_race, outer_race, ball} x
   {007, 014, 021} severities.
 Much harder than the original 4-class